 We have only been profitable in two of the last five fiscal years.
-For the fiscal quarter ended June 30, 2003, we reported a net loss of approximately \$7.0 million under UK GAAP.
-For the fiscal quarter ended March 31, 2003, we reported a loss of approximately \$3.7 million under UK GAAP.
-For the fiscal quarter ended March 31, 2003, we reported a loss of approximately \$3.7 million under UK GAAP.
-For the fiscal approximately £23.0 million under UK GAAP.
+For the fiscal year ended December 31, 2002, we reported a loss of approximately £23.0 million under UK GAAP.
 In the fiscal year ended December 31, 2001 we reported a loss of approximately £3.3 million under UK GAAP.
 We reported net profits under UK GAAP of approximately £1.7 million and £2.7 million for the years ended December 31, 2000 and December 31, 1999, respectively.
 Prior to that, we had a net loss of approximately £1.2 million for the four-month period ended December 31, 1998, which was a transition period following the change of our fiscal year end from August 31 to December 31.
-We also reported a net loss of approximately £1.2 million under UK GAAP for the fiscal year ended August 31, 1998.
+We also reported a net loss of approximately £17.2 million under UK GAAP for the fiscal year ended August 31, 1998.
 In future periods, we may not be able to continue growing our sales and we may not be able to return to profitability.